behreajj/CamZup/README.md

 ![Mix Diagram](data/mixDiagram.png)

 A hue mix can be either counter-clockwise or clockwise.
-Keep hue's periodicity in mind when working with HSL or HSV; do not use `Utils.clamp01` to confine a hue to [0.0, 1.0], use `Utils.mod1` instead.
+Do not use `Utils.clamp01` to confine a hue to [0.0, 1.0], use `Utils.mod1` instead.
 Converting sRGB to linear RGB, interpolating, then converting back is computationally expensive.
 If you don't like what you see, you can create your own mixing function by `extend`ing the class `Color.AbstrEasing`.

 ```java
 class Foo extends Color.AbstrEasing {